-In a medium nonstick pan, melt butter over medium heat.
-Add the sage leaves and stir for 30 seconds.
-Add in panko, season with a tiny pinch of salt, and cook.
-Stir constantly until nicely toasted and golden.
-Watch carefully so it doesn’t burn.
+Melt 3 tablespoons butter in a medium nonstick pan over medium heat.
+Add sage and stir for 30 seconds.
+Add panko and a small pinch of salt.
+Stir constantly until the breadcrumbs are golden and toasted.
+Watch closely to avoid burning.

 Dump the drained pasta directly from the colander into the sauce and gently toss for about 2 minutes or until the sauce thickens and nicely coats the pasta.
-It shouldn’t be falling to the bottom of the pot.
+Sauce shouldn’t be falling to the bottom of the pot.
 If the sauce is too thick, add a splash of that reserved pasta water.
-Serve in bowls topped with a big handful of the crunchy topping and enjoy promptly!

 Video